-A mouth guard is a protective device that protects your teeth and gums from injury or a device that can used as treatment or to prevent oral diseases.
-This protective gear is a thermo-plastic material with the shape of a bite and can be adapted to perfectly fit your mouth and either protects your teeth, gums, arches, bite and lips.
-The mouth-guard can help patients whom suffered from bruxism, temporomandibular joint dysfunction (TMD) among other diseases.
+A mouthguard is a protective device that protects your teeth and gums from injury or a device that can use as a treatment or prevent oral diseases.
+This protective gear is a thermoplastic material with the shape of a bite and can be adapted to perfectly fit your mouth and either protects your teeth, gums, arches, bite, and lips.
+The mouth-guard can help patients who suffered from bruxism, temporomandibular joint dysfunction (TMD) among other diseases.

-Unfortunately teeth and mouth injuries are more common than what we think and about 80% of these dental injuries directly affect one or more front teeth; if the injury is severe, soft tissue: the lips, the tongue and inner side of the cheeks can be damage.
+Unfortunately, teeth and mouth injuries are more common than what we think and about 80% of these dental injuries directly affect one or more front teeth; if the injury is severe, soft tissue: the lips, the tongue, and inner side of the cheeks can be damage.
 If you play sports your chances of a dental injury increase.
-Nearly 40% of athletes suffer a dental injury and to prevent these protective gears is important.
-Other protective gear that a player can wear to prevent head injuries are: Helmets, Mouth Guards and Face Cages.
+Nearly 40% of athletes suffer a dental injury and to prevent these protective gear is important.
+Other protective gear that a player can wear to prevent head injuries are Helmets, Mouth Guards, and Face Cages.

 Preventing – Oral Problems

 When a patient is diagnosed with Obstructive Sleep Apnea (OSA) an oral disease in which the muscles around your tongue relax and can cause the block of airflow to the lungs while you are sleeping.
 Thankfully today there is a number of treatments that your doctor can recommend to you.
 Two of these devices that your doctor could recommend are: Continuous Positive Airway Pressure (CPAP) and Dental Appliances.

 An effective treatment use to treat sleep apnea is the use of Continuous Positive Airway Pressure (CPAP).
 The device will blow air through your throat during the night, keeping your airways open and preventing asphyxiation.
 The CPAP machine consists of three parts: